Financial Counseling for Couples

 When you’re facing financial problems as a couple, you can come together or allow it to drive you apart.
 If you can work through the issues you face together, you’ll come out the other side a stronger, better couple.
 And that’s what going through credit counseling together can help you do –it can bring you together as you work through the challenges you face.

 The information below can help you understand how credit counseling works if there are two of you facing problems with debt together.
 If you’re facing problems with debt and need help finding a path you can walk together to achieve freedom, we can help.
-Call Consolidated Credit today at or complete an online application to request a free, confidential debt evaluation with a certified credit counselor.
+Call Consolidated Credit today at to request a free, confidential debt evaluation with a certified credit counselor.

 How credit counseling works for couples

 When you get into debt on your own, you go through the credit counseling process yourself and enroll in a debt management program as an individual.
 But what happens when you’re in a relationship and both of you have a stake in the debt that’s been incurred?